 Cross-national Interdisciplinary Research Grant

 The Harvard-Yenching Institute is offering a small number of Cross-national Interdisciplinary Research Grants to HYI alumni for the 2024 calendar year.
 This grant is offered for two or more Asia-based HYI alumni to collaborate on a small (2-4 person) cross-national, cross-disciplinary research project, likely to result in a publication.
 This is a new initiative intended to encourage more communication across countries, disciplines, and generations.
 It is required that proposed projects should involve HYI alumni from multiple countries or regions and should be interdisciplinary.

 Each project should involve at least 2 HYI alumni, and may include 1-2 other Asia-based scholars who are not HYI alumni.

 Terms and Conditions

 Grants will be offered for the 2024 calendar year (January 1, 2024 – December 31, 2024).
 Applicants should be HYI alumni from the visiting scholars and visiting fellows, training programs and doctoral scholarship program.
 The research group may also include 1-2 other scholars who are not HYI alumni.
 Grant recipients will remain in Asia and may collaborate in person or remotely.

 Grant proposals of up to $35,000 will be considered.
 A detailed budget for research expenses to cover such items as field work costs, procurement of research materials, inter-Asia travel and project meetings, hiring research assistants or editors, etc. should be submitted with the application.
 The need for each requested budget item should be clearly explained in the project proposal.

-Each project must identify the primary PI and their institution on the application, and should also include overhead charges (if required by the PI’s institution) on the proposed budget.
+Each project must identify the primary PI and their institution on the application.
+Please note that this grant does not allow overhead charges.
 The PI should confirm in advance that their home institution’s financial office is able to accept the grant from the HYI and process payment for the members of the research team.

 Grantees are encouraged to participate in HYI remote activities.
 They will submit an interim report to HYI, and will give a public presentation at the project’s conclusion.